assafsauer/OpenShift-4.5-NSX-T/Readme.md

  +edit the NCP vars and run the script
  https://github.com/assafsauer/OpenShift-4.5-NSX-T/tree/master/NCP

+ also make suree the operator.yaml is pointing to a valid NCP image

 **Installation prep**

   #Create installtion folder and copy and NCP yamls to the manifest folder: